SpaceHunterInf/SpaceHunterInf.github.io/_posts/2025-04-14-diffusion-language-models.md

 \end{equation}
 $$

-#### **Why we need DLM (or NAR)?
+#### **Why do we need DLMs (or NAR)?
 What's wrong with AR?**

-Autoregressive model is extremely successful nowadays, so why do we still need another paradigm?
-What makes DLM a field worth looking into?
-Well here are some arguments for you to consider.
+Autoregressive models are insanely successful these days — so why bother with another paradigm?
+Why is DLM a field worth looking into?
+Well, here are some arguments for you to consider:

+---

-* **Inherent Disadvantage of AR-LM**
+* **Inherent Disadvantages of AR-LMs**
+    - **Error Propagation**:
-    - **Error Propagation** For autoregressive models, if you made mistake in predicting the current token, there is no chance for going back for revision.
-Future predictions are always based on this flawed prediction, propagating and accumulating such errors.
-We call such struggle as [error propagation](https://aclanthology.org/D18-1396/).
+      In autoregressive models, if you make a mistake when predicting the current token, tough luck — you can't go back and fix it.
+Future predictions are based on that flawed token, causing errors to propagate and accumulate over time.
+This painful phenomenon is known as [error propagation](https://aclanthology.org/D18-1396/).

-    - **Indirect Generation Control** Current strategies for AR controlled generation depends on extensive training or hacks in decoding strategy.
-Such techniques are often indirect and inconvienient for users to control the generation.
-For example, if you want to generate a passage with certain length, you need to train a length predictor or use heuristics like [top-k sampling](https://arxiv.org/abs/1904.09751) to control the generation.
-And what's more, there is no guarantee 😥.
+    - **Indirect Generation Control**:
+      Controlling AR generation is tricky.
+Most methods rely on heavy training or hacks during decoding — and honestly, they're pretty inconvenient.
+For example, if you want to generate a passage of a certain length, you either have to train a separate length predictor or do fancy prompting.
+Other controls my rely on heuristics like [top-k sampling](https://arxiv.org/abs/1904.09751).
+And even then... there's no guarantee it'll work 😥.

+    - **Computational Constraints**:
-    - **Computational Constraints** Sequential token-by-token generation incurs high computational costs, and the left-to-right modeling limits effectiveness in reversal reasoning tasks, the "[Reversal Curse](https://arxiv.org/abs/2309.12288)".
+      Token-by-token generation is slow and computationally expensive.
+Plus, the strict left-to-right setup limits tasks that require reverse reasoning — a problem known as the "[Reversal Curse](https://arxiv.org/abs/2309.12288)".

+---

-* **(Potential) Advantage of DLM**
+* **(Potential) Advantages of DLMs**
+    - **Non-Autoregressive (NAR) Generation**:
-    - **NAR** As sequence are generated holistically, you can fix and correct previous mistakes and refine the sequence as a whole.
+      Since sequences are generated holistically, the model can fix earlier mistakes as it refines the output — no more getting stuck with bad early guesses.

-    - **Controllability** Diffusion models are known to provide simple, training efficient style controlls using either classifier free guidance or classifier based guidance.
-Such controllability can be easily extended to DLM, where we can control the style of generation using the same techniques ([Prafulla et al., 2021](https://arxiv.org/abs/2105.05233), [Radford et al., 2021](https://arxiv.org/abs/2103.00020)).
-We can also take this a step further to even more fine-grained controles in lengths, specific text editing, infillings because the model works on the whole sequence representation iteratively ([Li et al, 2022](https://arxiv.org/abs/2205.14217), [Nie et al., 2025](https://arxiv.org/abs/2502.09992),).
-This may also extends to tasks with stronger structural constraints (e.g., code, table).
-    - **Diversity** Can produce more diverse outputs compared to beam search in AR. *You just need to sample different initial noise.*
-    - **Speed Up** Poential for faster generation as stops *could* be paralleilized, as tokens are generated all-together, instead of waiting for previous outputs iteratively.
+    - **Controllability**:
+      Diffusion models are naturally good at controllable generation!
+Using tricks like classifier-free guidance or classifier-based guidance ([Prafulla et al., 2021](https://arxiv.org/abs/2105.05233), [Radford et al., 2021](https://arxiv.org/abs/2103.00020)), we can easily steer the output style.
+In DLMs, this can extend even further — allowing fine-grained control over length, specific text edits, infillings, and structural constraints like code and tables ([Li et al., 2022](https://arxiv.org/abs/2205.14217), [Nie et al., 2025](https://arxiv.org/abs/2502.09992)).

+    - **Diversity**:
+      Want different outputs?
+Just sample different initial noise — no fancy beam search or sampling needed 🎲.

+    - **(*Potential*) Speed Up**:
+      Since generation doesn't have to happen strictly token-by-token, there's potential for faster, more parallelized decoding.

+---

 #### **Diffusion Model Recap**